-9.2.2 Preparatory checks
+9.3 Preparatory checks

-9.2.2.1 Operational readiness of the measuring instruments:
+9.3.1 Operational readiness of the measuring instruments

-Before each measurement the sodium flame photometer needs to be turned on and warmed-up as specified by the instrument manufacturer.
+Before each measurement the sodium flame photometer needs to be turned on and warmed-up as specified by the instrument manufacturer

-9.2.2.2 Zero level check measurement of the sodium flame photometer:
+9.3.2 Zero level check measurement of the sodium flame photometer

 The measurement of the zero level (no salt particles detected) level shall be carried out using flushing air which is free of particles.
 This can be achieved by sampling through an ISO 45 H filter on the upstream/downstream probe or by using the "flush" setting on the SFP if available.
-The photometer reading shall be $< 0.01 \text{mg/m}^3$.
+The photometer reading shall be $< 0.01 \text{ mg/m}^3$.

-9.2.2.3 Absolute pressure, temperature and relative humidity of the test air:
+9.3.3 Absolute pressure, temperature and relative humidity of the test air

-These parameters shall be checked to ensure that they comply with the specifications described in section Error!
-Reference source not found.
+These parameters shall be checked to ensure that they comply with the specifications described in 8.1.

-9.2.3 Starting up the aerosol generator
+9.3.4 Starting up the aerosol generator

-Before turning on the heater, start by checking the level in the tank containing the saline solution to see that it is at the appropriate level as specified in Appendix A.
+Before turning on the heater, start by checking the level in the tank containing the saline solution to see that it is at the appropriate level as specified in Annex A.

-Has the salt generator not been in operation for more than 7 days, remove the water container and rinse it completely in order to remove any salt build-up that may have occurred due to evaporation of the saline solution.
+Remove the water container and rinse it completely in order to remove any salt build-up that may have occurred due to evaporation of the saline solution.
 Inspect that the holes in the Laskin nozzles are not clogged.
+The test shall always be started with a fresh saline solution.

-After adjusting the operating parameters of the dry salt generator and observing an appropriate warming-up period, the salt concentration shall be checked to ensure that it complies with the requirements specified in section 6.5.1 .
+After adjusting the operating parameters of the dry salt generator and observing an appropriate warming-up period, the salt concentration shall be checked to ensure that it complies with the requirements specified in 6.5.1.
 The salt concentration shall be verified by sampling with the SFP through the upstream sampling probe.

-9.2.4 Installation of the test filter
+9.3.5 Installation of the test filter